ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 Ansible comes with a lot of modules included, but as of the time of writing, Ansible does not ship QRadar modules out of the box.
 Instead, those modules are provided as [Ansible collections](https://docs.ansible.com/ansible/devel/dev_guide/collections_tech_preview.html):

+> **Note**
+>
 > *Collections are a distribution format for Ansible content.
 They can be used to package and distribute playbooks, roles, modules, and plugins.
 You can publish and use collections through Ansible Galaxy.*

 Collections follow a simple directory structure to provide Ansible content.
 If you feel reminded of Ansible roles here, this has a reason: Collections are built upon the idea of roles, but extend the concept to general Ansible content management.
 The collection for IBM QRadar can be found in the [ansible-security project](https://github.com/ansible-security/ibm_qradar).

 Automation execution environments can be customized to include the collections you need.
 An example of this is the `security_ee` custom execution environment we're using in this workshop.
 The custom `security_ee` execution environment includes the `ibm.qradar` collection we will use in these exercises.